MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/csw-enable-ai-suggested-cases-knowledge-articles.md

 - If the language selected in the language settings is supported or not.

-- If the language that the AI has detected matches the language of the case or conversation that the agent accepts.
+- If the language that the AI has detected in the case or conversation that the agent accepts matches the language settings.

-If the languages from the above two sources are supported and matched, suggestions are displayed in the same language with the case or the conversation.
-If the language is not supported or not matched, then no suggestions are displayed.
-If no suggestions are displayed due to unsupported languages, the agent can update the settings to supported languages.
-The language settings used in AI suggestions as listed as follows:
+If the language verification passes, the suggestions are displayed in the language used in the case or the conversation.
+Suggestions aren't displayed if the language doesn't match or is not supported.
+In such cases, the agent should update the settings to use supported languages.
+The language settings used in AI suggestions are listed as follows:

 - For similar case suggestions, the language selected in the user's **User Interface Language** settings is used to display similar cases and knowledge article suggestions.

-- For knowledge article suggestions, smart assist first checks the languages selected in the **Personalization** settings.
-If no language setting is found, the user's **User Interface Language** settings is used to display similar cases and knowledge article suggestions.
-For more information, see [Create and manage knowledge articles](customer-service-hub-user-guide-knowledge-article.md).
+- For knowledge article suggestions, smart assist first checks for the language that is set in the **Personalization** settings.
+If no language setting is found, the user's **User Interface Language** settings is used to display knowledge article suggestions.
+More information, see [Create and manage knowledge articles](customer-service-hub-user-guide-knowledge-article.md#personalize-your-language-preferences-for-authoring-knowledge-articles).

 ## Prerequisites